© Crown copyright 2018

 A mutual NDA provides for situations where both parties to the agreement may disclose confidential information as part of a project, and the disclosures of both parties are covered by the terms of the NDA.

-The Toolkit has been developed in response to questions from UK companies exploring creative projects in China.
+Version 2.0 of the Toolkit has been developed in response to questions and feedback from UK companies exploring creative projects in China.
 The Toolkit is intended to be sufficiently flexible for a range of possible applications and UK users, including creative companies, producers, sales companies, VFX houses and service providers such as film studios and consultants operating in the film or TV industries.
 Chinese parties can be either state-owned enterprises (SOEs) or private companies.

 The Toolkit has been developed by the UK’s Intellectual Property Attaché to China (based in the British Embassy Beijing), the British Film Institute (BFI) and the Producers Alliance for Cinema & Television (PACT).